Learn about our newly founded organization and our mission to protect indigenous communities and preserve the Amazon rainforest.

 We advocate fiercely for indigenous rights and work to protect both communities and their ancestral lands from external threats.

-The Thriving Tribes Foundation works in partnership with established nonprofits and indigenous organizations that have direct relationships with Amazon communities.
+Thriving Tribes Foundation works in partnership with established nonprofits and indigenous organizations that have direct relationships with Amazon communities.
 We provide funding, resources, and support to these trusted partners who have the cultural knowledge and community connections necessary for effective, respectful collaboration with indigenous tribes.

 Leo is a high school student at Berkeley Preparatory School with a passionate mission to help end food insecurity among the Yanomami people of the Amazon.
 As a Borlaug Scholar—a prestigious recognition from the World Food Prize Foundation that honors young leaders working to address global food security challenges—Leo has demonstrated exceptional commitment to combating hunger and malnutrition in indigenous communities.
 He was selected to attend the Global Youth Institute, an elite program that brings together the world's most promising young food security advocates to collaborate on innovative solutions for feeding the planet's most vulnerable populations.